lewisha/Genetic-Algorithm-Solves-the-TSP/README.md

 There are many solutions to sovle the problems
 I choose three different algorithms as below,
-Genetic Method
+GM, Genetic Method
-Simulated Annealing
+SA, Simulated Annealing
-and
+ACA, Ant Colony Algorithm